JRSijsling/picard_curves/README.md

 The creation of database files in SageMath and the interaction with them is described in the directory `database/`.
 Reading and using these databases is described in the file `examples_sage/inspect_database.sage`.

 Finally, some files confirming results in the database are given in the directory `paper/`.

+Credits
+--

+This package uses code from the Magma package [`echidna`](http://iml.univ-mrs.fr/~kohel/alg/index.html) by David Kohel for an implementation of the Dixmier--Ohno invariants.

 References
 --